bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-2.md

     This query yields a list where each item has a `CategoryID` and the number of associated products.

-1. At this stage we have all information we need: all categories (including the parents) and the number of products for each.
+1. We have all information we need: all categories (including the parents) and the number of products for each.
 The final step is to "merge" the results in C# code.

     ```csharp
     return dbCategories